* EIG to no longer pay TCW on future funds

 details of the agreement.
 Spokesmen for TCW and Carlyle declined

-In August, Carlyle announced it was buying a majority stake
+In August, Carlyle said it was buying a majority stake in TCW

-in TCW from Societe Generale, with the rest of the
+from Societe Generale, with the rest of the firm going

 The suit claimed the deal violated a stipulation of its

-agreement with TCW that TCW would not compete with EIG
+agreement with TCW that TCW would not compete with EIG.
+Like

 In December, a federal judge in Los Angeles ruled that the

-deal could proceed, but she ordered for the creation of a
+deal could proceed, but she ordered the creation of a special

-special trust to house payments that EIG had been making to TCW
+trust to house payments that EIG had been making to TCW under

 That hearing was scheduled for Jan.
 28, according to a